adamgreenough/ava/docs/admin.md

 - Date (for dated types)
 - Quick links to view on site

-This is read-only — to edit content, use your text editor and Git.
+This is read-only — to edit content, use your preferred text editor.

 <a href="images/admin-content.webp" target="_blank" rel="noopener">
     <img src="images/admin-content.webp" alt="Content browser screen" />